 This year’s programme provokes thinking about the changes we need to make to make our world a better place - with a particular focus on folk and land.
 Think global, Act local is a key theme and we are celebrating the Year of the Cooperative.

-A wee taste of talks and debate (see full programme for more)
+A wee taste of talks and debate with freebies up for grabs (see full programme for more)

 Saturday 21 July